 Imagine 15 tiny islands spreading over 2.5 million square kilometres in the Pacific Ocean.
-All together represent the Cook Islands, and one of them, and decidedly the most beautiful island, is Aitutaki.
+All together represent the Cook Islands, which are still Covid-19 free!
+One of them, and decidedly the most beautiful island, is Aitutaki.

 Picturing the centre of the Polynesian Triangle, Aitutaki is located approximately 3’200 kilometres east of New Zealand, 1’100 kilometres west of Tahiti, and 4’600 kilometres south of Hawaii.